Shooting at Jehovah's Witness hall in Hamburg, Germany; several killed and wounded, police say

 Local media footage showed a big police presence outside the Jehovah's Witnesses' Kingdom Hall, a modern three-story building.

 Vehren said police were alerted to the shooting about 9:15 p.m. and were on the scene quickly.
-He said that after officers arrived, they heard a shot from an upper floor and found a person upstairs who may have been a shooter.
+He said that after officers arrived and found people with apparent gunshot wounds on the ground floor, they heard a shot from an upper floor and found a fatally wounded person upstairs who may have been a shooter.
 He said police did not have to use their firearms.

+Vehren said there was no indication that a shooter was on the run and that it appeared likely that the perpetrator was either in the building or among the dead.

 The Hamburg city government said the shooting took place in the Gross Borstel district.
 Police also said a motive was not immediately clear.
 Vehren said that "the background is still completely unclear."